kunakl07/Backend-of-Active-Learning/src/preprocessing_script/README.md

+Please Note that the following headers are required for the preprocessing script

+filename, start, duration_s and label.
+If you have some other header please change the .tsv with the following ones

 ### Docker command to build(here preprocess is the name, I have given, you could give whatever you want)
 ```
 sudo docker build -t 'preprocess' .